shah-deven/Pac-Man-with-Ghosts/README.md

 The correct implementation of alpha-beta pruning will lead to Pacman losing some of the tests.
 This is not a problem: as it is correct behaviour, it will pass the tests. <br />

 # Expectimax
+Minimax and alpha-beta are great, but they both assume that you are playing against an adversary who makes optimal decisions.
+As anyone who has ever won tic-tac-toe can tell you, this is not always the case.
+In this case, I implemented the ExpectimaxAgent, which is useful for modeling probabilistic behavior of agents who may make suboptimal choices.
+To run the test cases, run <br />

+python autograder.py -q q4 <br />

+To see how the ExpectimaxAgent behaves in Pacman, run: <br />

+python pacman.py -p ExpectimaxAgent -l minimaxClassic -a depth=3